Kalmat/PyWinCtl/README.md

-      "hSubMenu":   item handle (!= 0 for sub-menu items only) "wID":        item ID (required for other actions, e.g. clickMenuItem()) "shortcut":   shortcut to menu item (Windows only, by the moment) "rect":       Rect structure of the menu item.
+      "hSubMenu":   item handle (!= 0 for sub-menu items only) "wID":        item ID (required for other actions, e.g. clickMenuItem()) "shortcut":   shortcut to menu item (Windows only, by the moment) "rect":       Rect struct of the menu item.
 (Windows: It is relative to window position, so it won't likely change if window is moved or resized)
       "item_info":  [Optional] Python dictionary (MacOS) / MENUITEMINFO struct (Windows) "entries":    sub-items within the sub-menu (if any)